Faber Drive: 2012–2013: Lost in Paradise

-2013 to present
+2013–present: Non-album releases and Lifeline EP

 In September 2013, they performed a benefit concert in Abbotsford.
 The following year, the band played one concert, appearing with Simple Plan in Kirkland Lake, Ontario.
-Also, they unofficially released three demos online called "The Best of Me", "More Than Perfect", and "Gonna Make It".
+By 2014, releases from the band became stagnant, as the members became involved in different projects.
+Faber started writing and producing outside of the band, Jordan Pritchett formed a band with his girlfriend, Seamus O'Neill played drums for other artists such as Aaron Pritchett and Shawn Austin, and Jeremy Liddle joined a few local cover bands in Vancouver.

 On December 4, 2016, the band held a reunion concert with special guests at the Hard Rock Casino Vancouver, then released a Christmas song called "We 3 Kings".
-On March 13, 2017, they released demos for "More Than Perfect", "Without a Fight", "One Million", and "Done My Best".
 On August 5, 2018, they released a new single called "Surrender".

-In 2019, the band released songs and videos for "What Are We Waiting For" (with Wolfgang Pander and Tamara Umlah), "Night Like This" (with Wolfgang Pander, Rod Black and David Hinsley), and "Mr Good For Nothin".
-They also released three collaborations with Faber's son Isaiah, the rapper Powfu: "To Be With You", "Chocolate Milk", and "I Can See the Light".
+During an interview with Canadian Beats, Faber stated the song was inspired by his marriage which had reached a rough point in his life.
+He also revealed that more music would be released and that the band was fully independent.
+In February 2019, the band released a collaboration single with Faber's son Isaiah, rapper Powfu, titled "To Be With You".
+In April 2019, the band released the single "What Are We Waiting For" with Wolfgang Pander and Tamara Umlah, with a music video also released.
+Another single titled "Night Like This" was released on June 14, 2019, featuring Wolfgang Pander, Rod Black and former Faber Drive guitarist David Hinsley.
+In July 2019, "Mr Good For Nothin" was released.
+The band released a couple more collaborations with Powfu: "Chocolate Milk" and "I Can See the Light".
 They collaborated with The Faceplants on an acoustic cover of "Have You Ever Seen the Rain?" and, with Faber's daughter Patience, aka Sleep.Ing, on "You Lift Me Up".

 In 2020, they released demos for "Can We Talk", "Is Heaven Where You Are", and "Me Myself and I".

-On March 3, 2023, Faber Drive released a single titled "NEVER GONE."
+On March 3, 2023, Faber Drive released a single titled "Never Gone".
 On October 18, 2024, Faber Drive released the single "Life Out Here," the track features country-inspired instrumentation and themes of rural simplicity and nostalgia.
-Music outlets described it as a dialed-back and introspective release, highlighting the band’s musical evolution.
-Leading up to the release, the band promoted the single through a presave campaign on their official Facebook page.
-Around the same time, posts on the page also hinted at possible changes in the band’s lineup, though no formal announcement was made.

 They also appeared at several Canadian music festivals and community events.
-The band performed at Bluewater Borderfest in Sarnia, sharing the stage with other national acts.
-They were also featured at the All Your Friends Fest, and participated in Cochrane Canada Day celebrations in the Calgary area, performing for a family-friendly crowd.
-These appearances marked a return to regular live performances and underscored the band's continuing presence in the Canadian music scene.
+The band performed at Bluewater Borderfest in Sarnia.
+They were also featured at the All Your Friends Fest, and participated in Cochrane Canada Day celebrations in the Calgary area.

-Lifeline EP

 The band's second extended play, Lifeline, was released independently on April 25, 2025, through Tongue Tied Music Group.
 The four-track EP includes the title track "Lifeline," a reimagined version of "death bed (coffee for your head)," an acoustic cover of Creedence Clearwater Revival’s "Have You Ever Seen the Rain," and the original song "Payday."
-The EP was the band's first major release following their 2024 single "Life Out Here" and was promoted via social media campaigns and streaming platforms.
-Lifeline blends the band's early 2000s pop punk style with acoustic and alternative influences, reflecting a more introspective and mature direction.
+The EP was the band's first major release following their 2024 single "Life Out Here".

+The band is scheduled to perform at the 2026 Playback Music Festival from May 8 to 9.